Written by: Natalia Brown

 When we think about the negative effects of plastic production, it’s easy to focus on the end of the plastic life cycle: its contribution to our global waste footprint and potential to end up as marine pollution.
 However, it is just as important to recognize that every piece of plastic is derived from fossil fuels and emits excess greenhouse gases throughout each phase of its life cycle (suggested read: Plastic & Climate: The Hidden Costs of a Plastic Planet).

-In the next 10 years, the petrochemical industry plans to increase plastics production by at least 35%, with more than 300 new projects slated for the United States alone.
-Using cheap fracked gas, the new and expanded facilities planned by the industry produce raw material for single-use plastics.
-Because plastics are made from crude oil or fracked natural gas, the bans that this campaign is calling for on the fossil fuel industry and petrochemical industry simultaneously curb the impacts of plastic pollution and the climate crisis.
+In the next 10 years, the petrochemical industry is projected to increase plastics production by at least 35 percent.
+This includes over 300 new projects slated for territories within the United States.
+New and expanded facilities produce raw material for single-use plastics using fossil fuels.
+Because plastics are made from crude oil or fracked natural gas, these bans would curb the impacts of plastic pollution and the climate crisis simultaneously.

 3. Make corporate polluters pay and reject false solutions.